Vegas7Games

 Pros

-• Phone number listed on “About” page
+• Phone number listed way down on the “About” page

-• “24/7” label shown on download client splash
+• “24/7” label showed on the splash screen after download

 Cons